Suicide attacks in the North Caucasus conflict: Hostage crises

 September 1–3, 2004 – A group of armed mostly Ingush and Chechen extremists took more than 1,100 people (including 777 children) hostage at School Number One in the town of Beslan, in North Ossetia–Alania.
 Some of the adult hostages were killed.
 On the third day, Russian security forces stormed the building.
-At least 334 hostages, including 186 children, died, hundreds more were injured and many were reported missing.
+At least 334 hostages, including 186 children, died, hundreds more were injured and some were reported missing.